 Since launching our charitable giving tools, we’ve been inspired by all of the good done by the Facebook community.
 And now, more than ever, we are committed to creating more products to empower people to do even more good in the world.

-What does this mean for your nonprofit?
+What does this mean for your charity?

 How does this work?

 Going live?
 Here are instructions on how admins of verified Pages using Facebook, mentions, or the Page Manager app in iOS can add a donate button for a charity to their live video.

 - Before going live, tap on the “…” button for more options on the bottom left-hand corner of the screen.
 Tap “add donate button” and select a charity.

 - Go live, and the donate button for the charity that you selected will be attached to the bottom of your live video, allowing friends or fans to donate directly from the video as they watch or after you post the video to your Page.

 - People will be able to see how much money has been raised.